 Clients are not permitted to tan more than once in a 24-hour period in order to significantly reduce the risk of over-exposure.
 Our exclusions page lists specific criteria under which clients are not recommended to use UV equipment or to seek Medical advice prior to undertaking an indoor tanning programme.

-While there is no research to indicate UV light would have a negative effect on an unborn baby, our policy is to prohibit the use of UV tanning equipment in the 2nd and 3rd trimester.
-This is intended to minimise risk to the mother.
+While there is no research to indicate UV light would have a negative effect on an unborn baby, our policy is to prohibit the use of UV tanning equipment.

 We are always happy to place an active tanning package "on hold" for the duration of a pregnancy or transfer credit to a friend or family member.
 Packages are reactivated for the amount of time remaining on the package at the time of placing it "on hold".

 - 14. How Old Do You Have to Be to Tan?More